Indonesia court upholds Widodo's presidential victory

 A senior member of Widodo's transition team told Reuters they would hold more advanced talks with the outgoing government about the possibility of a fuel subsidy cut before October.

-Indonesian stocks .JKSE closed at a 15-month high, up 0.31 percent at 5,206.14 and near a record high.
-The rupiah IDR= also strengthened against the dollar.
+Indonesian stocks closed at a 15-month high, up 0.31 percent at 5,206.14 and near a record high.
+The rupiah also strengthened against the dollar.

 Prabowo had alleged "massive" fraud in the election and deployed a team of nearly 100 lawyers to bring a lawsuit against the Elections Commission, which was responsible for conducting the election across the vast archipelago.